Layer dependent electronic structure changes in transition metal dichalcogenides- The microscopic origin: Introduction

 \section{Introduction}

-The layered transition-metal dichalcogenides (TMDs) have been investigated for over fifty years now.
-However, recent interest in this class of materials has been spurred by possible applications in nanoelectronics, photovoltaics, catalysis to name a few \cite{opt-app-acs,opt-app-nat,photovoltaic,catalysis}.
-Further advances in the growth of one or more layers \cite{cvd,pld} has led to the exploration of the properties of these materials as a function of thickness.
-Analogous to the nanomaterials where one finds a size dependence of the band gap \cite{nano-size1,nano-size2,nmat-ithuria, ddsarma}, one finds thickness dependent changes in the electronic structure of the layered transition metal dichalcogenides.
+Although the transition metal dichalcogenides have been studied for fifty plus years, it is amazing that novel phenomena are still being discovered in these materials.
+Additionally the current thrust for alternate technologies have led to their successful use in catalysis, in addition to explorations in photovoltaics, nanoelectronics etc \cite{cite3,cite4,cite5,cite6,cite7}.
+Analogous to the nanomaterials where one finds a size dependence of the band gap \cite{nanda,nmat-ithuria, ddsarma}, one finds thickness dependent changes in the electronic structure of the layered transition metal dichalcogenides\cite{mos2bulk,Tongay,mos2mono, mosemono} .
 Additionally one finds a thickness dependent band gap which changes character.
-The bulk band gap of MoS$_2$ is found to be an indirect one of 1.3 eV \cite{mos2bulk} which increases to 1.6 eV in the bilayer limit \cite{Tongay}.
+The bulk band gap (optical) of MoS$_2$ is found to be an indirect one of 1.3 eV \cite{mos2bulk} which increases to 1.6 eV in the bilayer limit \cite{Tongay}.
 The nature of the band gap changes and becomes a direct one of 1.9 eV at the monolayer limit \cite{mos2mono}.
-The fact that the monolayers of transition metal dichalcogenides have a direct band gap (with the exception of WSe$_2$ \cite{wse2_indir}) is evident from the sharp peak that one finds in the photoluminescence spectra\cite{photolumin,splend} .
-MoSe$_2$ also has an indirect band gap of 1.1 eV \cite{mose2bulk} in the bulk limit whereas in the monolayer limit it has direct band gap of about 1.66 eV \cite{mose2monobandgap}.
-There could be different types of MX$_2$ (M = Mo, W, Ti etc., X = S, Se, etc.) sandwiches depending on the coordination of the transition metal atom with the chalcogens as well as the stacking of atoms \cite{cesare}.
-In this work we focus our attention on the 2H polymorph of MoX$_2$ (X=S,Se) where the symmetry about the Mo site is trigonal prismatic, though certain generic features are found to be valid across different types of stacking.
-The bonding within each monolayer is strongly covalent.
-However, the coupling between layers is believed to be due to weak van der Waal's interaction.
+The fact that the monolayers of Mo and W-based transition metal dichalcogenides have a direct band gap (with the exception of WSe$_2$ \cite{wse2_indir}) is evident from the sharp peak that one finds in the photoluminescence spectra\cite{splend} .
+MoSe$_2$ also has an indirect band gap of 1.1 eV \cite{mos2bulk} in the bulk limit whereas in the monolayer limit it has direct band gap of about 1.66 eV \cite{mosemono}.
+A smaller change is found in the bandgap of MoTe$_2$ in contrast to MoS$_2$ and MoSe$_2$.
+Here one finds the indirect bulk band gap of 0.9 eV changes to 1.1 eV at the monolayer limit.
+Considering the W-based analogues, one has a change of 0.75 eV in WS$_2$, while one has a smaller change of 0.45 eV in WSe$_2$ \cite{ws2_mono,wilson,ws2_se2}.